Member of Civic Voice

 Vice Chair (elected by committee)

-The Environmental & Planning Group (EPG) meet on a monthly basis to review, and comment on issues in the local environment that fall within our remit for consideration.
+The Environment & Planning Group (EPG) meet on a monthly basis to review, and comment on issues in the local environment that fall within our remit for consideration.
 This includes planning applications, conservation, listed buildings, green spaces, natural habitats for flora and fauna, resource sustainability and healthy living.

 A member of the EPG represents SDCV on the London Borough of Enfield Environment Forum, which meets monthly and is particularly focussed on issues around the green belt, conservation of the borough and public transport.

 Heritage covers a wide area, but members promote an awareness and appreciation of our rich historic past and heritage, through research, guided walks, and local history publications.